 This is important because toddlers can learn to fit pieces using both their sense of vision and touch – by looking at the shape and picture, and by feeling if it fits snuggly in its place.

-The more senses a child engages the better he learns something.
+The more senses children engage the better they learn something.

 Jigsaw puzzles are more advanced than basic shape puzzles and require pieces to fit together.